 Physicians, nurses and other health professionals may receive a “regulatory” referral as a result of a regulatory action taken on an individual’s license by their profession’s board or disciplinary subcommittee.
 “Regulatory” referrals are not confidential and your participation may be reported to your place of employment, a court or in accordance with the Freedom of Information Act.

-Furthermore, if you are evaluated and the evaluator believes you are unsafe to practice, a summary suspension order could be placed on your license if you do not agree to enter a monitoring agreement.
-This means that you will not be able to practice until the order is lifted, if at all.
+If, after evaluation, the evaluator believes you are unsafe to practice, a summary suspension order could be placed on your license if you do not agree to enter a monitoring agreement.
+This means you will not be able to practice until the order is lifted, if at all.
 You should consult an attorney who specializes in professional licensing prior to agreeing to an HPRP evaluation or monitoring agreement.

-HPRP monitoring agreements can be negotiated with the assistance of an attorney, but often contain standard clauses that require frequent drug tests, breathalyzers, work-site monitoring, restrictions on ability to practice, limitation on hours worked, individual and group counseling, vacation approval, approval for legally prescribed medications and regular reports to HPRP.
+HPRP monitoring agreements can be negotiated with the assistance of an attorney, but these agreements often contain standard clauses that require:

 Chapman Law Group’s class action against Michigan’s physician health program, HPRP, is mentioned in today’s top story on Medscape. “…Two states ― North Carolina and